Our ongoing Q&A series features Carillon Tower affiliate managers sharing their diverse investment philosophies and thoughts on the market.

 Graphs or other illustrations are provided for illustrative purposes only and not intended as a recommendation to buy or sell securities displaying similar characteristics.

-MSCI EAFE Index: The MSCI EAFE® Index measures large- and mid-cap equity performance across 21 of 24 developed countries, excluding the U.S. and Canada.
+MSCI EAFE® (Net) Index: The MSCI EAFE® (Net) Index measures the performance of performance of large and mid-cap securities across 21 developed markets, including countries in Europe, Australasia and the Far East, excluding the U.S. and Canada.
+The MSCI EAFE® (Net) Index subtracts any foreign taxes applicable to US citizens but not applicable to citizens in the overseas country.
 It is not possible to invest in an index.

 MSCI ACWI: Comprised of stocks from both developed and emerging markets ACWI is an abbreviation for all country world index.
 It is not possible to invest an index.